rassjo/Image-Restoration-Code/README.md

 # Image-Restoration-Code

-THis is the code for Group 8:
+This is the code for Group 8:
 - Isabel Moreno
-- Rasmus Sjoo
+- Rasmus Sjöö
 - Joyce Cobussen
 - Jerry Huang